-Radiosensitizing agents: these are drugs that increase the sensitivity of tumors to radiation, making radiotherapy more effective.
+Radiosensitising agents: these are drugs that increase the sensitivity of tumors to radiation, making radiotherapy more effective.
 The hope is that lower doses of radiation and chemotherapy will be the result.

 Surgery improvements: researchers are looking at the effectiveness of artificial bowel sphincters in people with APR.
 The goal is to avoid the need for a permanent ostomy.

 Targeted drugs: researchers are studying drugs that target specific changes within cancer cells.
 These drugs may work even when chemotherapy does not, and may have less severe side effects.
 One example of targeted drugs are those targeting a protein found in the cells for multiple cancers called EGFR.
-EGFR helps cells grow, and tumors tend to have too much of it on their surface.
+EGFR helps cells grow, and tumours tend to have too much of it on their surface.
 Targeting this protein may help slow cancer growth.
 Targeted drugs are still in development and need a platform of solid genetic research, which remains an emerging field for general cancer research.

 Immunotherapy: this is treatment that boosts the body’s immune system in the hope that it will be able to combat cancerous cells on its own.
 There are different types of immunotherapies under study.